 After that, you have to grant FoundMyFitness access to your 23andMe or AncestryDNA page.
 This will allow the website to go through your profile registered with either genome sequencing company.

-At this point, the page leads you to FoundMyFitness’s Terms and Conditions page, with which you have to certify your agreement.
-The summary states that you agree that errors could be in the comprehensive report due to errors found on the DNA test result you submitted.
+At this point, you have to certify your agreement with the Terms and Conditions.
+The summary states that you agree that errors could be in the report due to errors found on the DNA test result you submitted.
 You would also agree to verify the report with a qualified health professional before making any conclusions.
 Lastly, FoundMyFitness, 23andMe, AncestryDNA, or any other affiliate site do not blame damages obtained from using the website.

-After agreeing to all this, you make payment for the chosen plan, and FoundMyFitness mails you your comprehensive report.
-Overall, it is a smooth and straightforward process as it is easy to navigate and user-intuitive.
+After agreeing to all this, you complete payment for the chosen plan, and FoundMyFitness mails you your report.

 FoundMyFitness Cost Reviews